Frequently Asked Questions

 We’ll be supplying international parents with any instructions and/or phone numbers that may be needed.
 Our camp staff will be waiting at the airport arrivals gate for your child when they arrive, with phone access to immigration if needed.
 If your child wants to stay in Canada, they can do so on their tourist visa for up to 6 months.
 The camp is not responsible for your child after the last day of camp though.

 Two kids per room.
 Rooms are assigned by age and gender.
 Some kids who are cousins/friends/siblings can request sharing a room.
 Only they have the codes to their rooms apart from staff.

-There is an extra fee of $90 USD per night for a single room.
+There is an extra fee of $760 USD per week for a single room.

 We have counsellors supervising the halls at night and there is a 24 hour person supervising the entrance and exit to the building along with multiple security cameras.
 We make sure adult supervisors are available at all times.

 The bathrooms are all individual, fully locking and private.

 There are about 20 rooms on a floor.
 The facilities were built for athletes of the 2010 Olympics and there are plenty of bathrooms / showers / toilets per floor.

 Bedding, pillows, and towels for showers are provided.
 We nonetheless recommend that all campers bring an extra personal towel for lake swims.